Time in Joint

 The tendencies that found expression among the Greeks had to be pushed to the extreme . . . before we could arrive at “rationalism,” a specifically modern attitude that consists in not merely ignoring, but expressly denying, everything of a supra-rational order.

 Christianity arose via the collapse of western civilization in the 5th century A.D., and reasserted more traditional ways of knowing.
 We can see this in how history got written, with the examples of Ammianus Marcellinus, writing at the time of Rome’s decline.
 His precise factual accuracy has high value in today’s world.
 But even Gibbon found him unreadably dull and shortsighted, commenting that, “The coarse and undistinguishing pencil of Ammianus has delineated his bloody figures with tedious and disgusting accuracy.”
 We can compare him with the author/s? of the roughly contemporaneous Alexander Romance, which had universal appeal, with eventual versions written in Greek, Latin, Syriac, Armenian, and Ethiopian, to name a few.
-Many dismiss the work as “fantastical” (it has Alexander encountering mythical beasts such centaurs) but it had broad appeal for a reason.
+Many dismiss the work as “fantastical” (it has Alexander encountering mythical beasts such as centaurs) but it had broad appeal for a reason.
 The work seeks to interpret the life of Alexander, and thus communicate meaning, not facts.
 Traditional cultures understand this difference in ways that elude us, making much of the “legendary” histories written in the past unintelligible to us.

 With medieval culture Guenon believes that we see the turn of history’s wheel back towards the apex of the cycle.
 They focused on wisdom through inhabiting meaning over analysis.
 But the wheel keeps turning, which brings us to the Renaissance.
 For Guenon, moderns get it backwards.
 The “Middle Ages” was not merely a bridge between “civilization” (which the term “Middle Ages” implies), but a time of actual civilization in between decayed epochs.
 As for the Renaissance,